KingSahil/shikshaflow/FIREBASE_SETUP.md

-# Firebase Setup Instructions for SikshaFlow
+# Firebase Setup Instructions for shikshaFlow

 ## Prerequisites
 - A Google account